e2dubba/elulu/README.md

 ### Enabling Keyboard Shortcuts

+To enable keyboard shortcuts, go back to the tab: `chrome://extensions`.
+On the top left there is a hamburger menu, click on the "Keyboard shortcuts" inside that menu.

+Here you can (re)assign keyboard shortcuts that were called out in the `manifest.json`.
+The functions themselves need to be defined in the javascript that is called from the `backgroung.html` page.
+In this extension, that is the `src/eventpage.js`.

 ## Projects To Work on

-- [ ] Create a button that will change the page to the dbpedia.org page, if the current page is a wikipedia page.
+- [ ] Create a button that will change the page to the dbpedia.org page, if the current page is a wikipedia page. http://dbpedia.org/page/Karl_Barth for https://en.wikipedia.org/wiki/Karl_Barth.
-- [ ] Add a keyboard shortcut function that will open up a new tab with search results based on what was in the clipboard.
+- [ ] Add a keyboard shortcut function that will open up a new tab with search results in Wikipedia, duckduckgo, or worldcat.org based on what was in the clipboard.
 - [ ] Create a help page with a button that links to it from the popup.html
 - [ ] Edit the style and html of the popup.html
+- [ ] Any other functionality that you would like to add?